devalexqt/pi_h264/README.md

 						"-"
 						])
 ```
-With -vf (video filter option) you can write text, time, etc on video frame encoded in h264!
+With -vf option (video filter)  you can write text, time, etc on video frame encoded in h264!

-Raw stream from spawned proccess must be parsed as separate NAL units and sended over socket to client.
+Raw stream from spawned process must be parsed as separate NAL units and sended over socket to client.
 ```
 	const NALseparator    = new Buffer([0,0,0,1]);//NAL break
 	....